Brown's Chicken massacre: Aftermath

 The incident had an adverse effect on the entire Brown's Chicken franchise.
 Sales at all restaurants dropped 35 percent within months of the incident, and the company eventually had to close 100 restaurants in the Chicago area.

-The building was razed in April 2001, after briefly housing a dry cleaning establishment and then standing vacant for many years.
-A Chase Bank branch office was constructed at the former Brown's location.
+The building briefly held a dry cleaning establishment, and was razed in April 2001 after which the lot was vacant for several years.
+In 2009, a Chase Bank branch office was constructed at the former Brown's location.

-Luna and Degorski were imprisoned at the Stateville Correctional Center, but that facility closed in 2025, so Luna now lives at the Danville Correctional Center and Degorski was moved to the Graham Correctional Center.
+Luna and Degorski were imprisoned at the Stateville Correctional Center, but that facility closed in 2025.
+Luna is now held at the Danville Correctional Center and Degorski was moved to the Graham Correctional Center.